tower120/hibit_tree/README.md

 Level count is fixed.
 This allows to fast calculate in-node indices for by-index access, without touching nodes, spending ~1 cycle per level.

-Thou we have fixed number of children - we store only non-null children, using ["bit-block map" technique](#bit-block-map-technique) for access.
+Thou we have fixed number of children in node - we store only non-null children, using ["bit-block map" technique](#bit-block-map-technique) for access.
 ```
                 Node
           ┌─────────────┐